jackson-nestelroad/battler/fxlang.md

 ##### Program Input

-Event callbacks may also take in special input values, depending on the intention of the event.
+Event callbacks may also take in special input values, depending on the goal of the event.
 For example, an `AddVolatile` event callback provides a special `$volatile` input variable that contains the volatile status being added.
-A `ModifyDamage` event callback provides a `$damage` variable to be able to returned a modified value.
+A `ModifyDamage` event callback provides a `$damage` variable that can be modified and returned.
 A `TryBoost` event callback provides a `$boosts` variable to view and modify boosts that are going to be applied to a Mon.

 ##### Persistent State